dmoore5050/SaisonBuilder/README.md

     > ruby saisonbuilder

-Optionally, add the following to your .zshrc or .bash_profile files to open with a single 'sb' or 'saisonbuilder' command:
+Optionally, add the following to your .zshrc or .bash_profile files in your root directory to open with a single 'sb' or 'saisonbuilder' command:

     > alias sb='ruby ~/your/file/path/saisonbuilder'
     > alias saisonbuilder='ruby ~/your/file/path/saisonbuilder'

-This will bring up a menu displaying the following options:
+In either case, executing the command will bring up a menu displaying the following options:

-    > Return to this menu:             sb
+    > Return to this menu:             ruby saisonbuilder
-    > Learn about the saison style:    sb style
+    > Learn about the saison style:    ruby saisonbuilder style
-    > Learn about brewing techniques:  sb techniques
+    > Learn about brewing techniques:  ruby saisonbuilder techniques
-    > Learn about ingredients:         sb ingredients
+    > List available ingredients:      ruby saisonbuilder ingredients
-    > View recipe library:             sb list
+    > View recipe library:             ruby saisonbuilder list
-    > Build a recipe:                  sb build
+    > Build a recipe:                  ruby saisonbuilder build
-    > View an existing recipe:         sb view <recipe_name>
+    > View an existing recipe:         ruby saisonbuilder view <recipe_name>
-    > Delete an existing recipe:       sb delete <recipe_name>
+    > Delete an existing recipe:       ruby saisonbuilder delete <recipe_name>

-**The user is then guided through a series of questions to determine and/or modify an appropriate recipe.**
+Most of these options are self-exlanatory.
+The one exception is the command that forms the core of SaisonBuilder's functionality:

+    > Build a recipe:                  ruby saisonbuilder build

+When executed, sb build guides the user through a series of questions that allow the user to change practically any aspect(s) of any of the five base recipes.
+After the user is finished modifying the recipe, the saved recipe is then accessible through the library, to be viewed or further modified by the user.

 Demo
 ----